written by: Christian Castaneda

 The landscape looks very dry and arid.
 The rocks look as if you had landed on another planet.
 As I’m looking around to avoid making eye contact with fellow tourists I see the bus in front of bus stops, and then our bus stops as well.
 What’s going on?
 There’s no traffic since there are not many cars in the whole of Galapagos.

 I come to realize the reason why we stop.
 Is that a group of sea iguanas was hanging around the main road.
-Therefore, the bus drivers kindly stopped for the delight of us tourists to see this small black-lava coloured creatures.
+Therefore, the bus drivers kindly stopped for the delight of us tourists to see these small black-lava coloured creatures.
 These iguanas look out of this world too, and they, in fact, inspired the swimming creatures from the Alien movie franchise.
 Charles Darwin himself chose to call them “imps of darkness”.
-More fascinating than Hollywood-related trivia is once you learn that they are the only iguanas in the entire planet that dive and function underwater.
+More fascinating than Hollywood-related trivia is once you learn that they are the only iguanas on the entire planet that dive and function underwater.
 They exist “only in the Galapagos Islands”.

 This will become a recurrent theme during the trip.
 You’ll see plenty of “only in the Galapagos Islands” creatures and situations.